Demographic history of Hawaii: Colonial-era immigration

 Despite the ban on immigration, there were still large numbers of Chinese and Japanese who stayed after their contracts ended, creating a small Chinatown in Honolulu.
 By 1893, Chinese and Japanese male workers represented 51.9% of the population.
 Once Hawaii was annexed in 1900, federal law applied and prohibited further Chinese immigration altogether.
 Koreans immigrated until 1905, and by 1908, a total of 180,000 Japanese workers had already arrived, though no more Japanese were allowed in after that.
 Ultimately, 50,000 Japanese workers remained permanently.
 Records from 1852 to 1875 indicate that in total, 56,720 Chinese arrived during that time period, however there were thousands of duplicates in the number of arrival records because of re-entry of those who had left the islands and returned.
-The first US census in 1900 put the population of Chinese at 22,296 men and 3,471 females.
+The first US census in 1900 put the population of Chinese at 22,296 men and 3,471 women.